-SMIB WORLDWIDE is a platform which found form in the south east of Amsterdam.
+SMIB WORLDWIDE is a platform which found form in the southeast of Amsterdam.
 De Bims, or the Smib, a name people from there are more familiar with, is the name we started to label our art with.
-Couple years later, the platform consists in different lanes such as the music industry, clothing and even literature.
-And while the platform started in a small hood in Amsterdam, our focus is on the planet as a whole.
+A couple of years later, the platform consists of different disciplines such as the music industry, clothing and literature.
+While the platform started in a small neighbourhood in Amsterdam, SMIB focuses on the planet as a whole.

 at the time the article was written Ray was 19 years old

 Ray has big dreams.
 He is a young artist, rapper, musician, fashion designer, philosopher and much more.
 “SMIB is Bims – slang for the Bijlmer.
 Everyone here is Smib.
 It’s just a bunch of people doing cool things”.
 The walls of his room in a small apartment where he lives with his mother, two sisters, two brothers and his nephew show traces of his adventures: they are covered in photos, stickers and quotes.

 The music Ray creates doesn’t seem to belong to a specific genre, but it is clear what influences him.
 “Punk is how I feel.
 I really get the lines; I understand what they are feeling.”
 Listening to punk and loving fashion are both very important to him.
 From a very young age, he already knew what he wanted to wear daily, and now has his own clothing brand called 'SMIB-SA-LAND'.
 This is something he is very proud of; he has the name of the brand tattooed on his chest.
 He studies Fashion at the ROC Amsterdam, but he would like to quit as he feels like he isn’t learning anything new or valuable.